muon-spectroscopy-computational-project/muspinsim/docs/docs/theory_2.md

 #### Celio's Method

-Muspinsim can also make use of an approximation to speedup calculations and reduce memory usage in certain cases by making use of [Celio's method](https://www.doi.org/10.1103/PhysRevLett.56.2720).
+MuSpinSim can also make use of an approximation to speedup calculations and reduce memory usage in certain cases by making use of [Celio's method](https://www.doi.org/10.1103/PhysRevLett.56.2720).
 To do this we split up the Hamiltonian into constituent parts representing contributions from each interaction.

 $$
 H = \sum_{i}^{N} H_i